leventemo/eeieeioh/README.md

 - [ ] Just a minute
 - [ ] Vocab Race activities, eg. Prep of Movement, etc – see EF

-Duel component
+Duels Component

 Reword Component
 - [ ] refactor counter with active & disabled classes
 - [ ] make only one counter active at a time (use currentPLayer variable)
-- [ ] add `hasClueBeenClicked` flag to restrict scoring: if so, you can only give 1 point of the 2 max
+- [x] add `hasClueBeenClicked` flag to restrict scoring: if so, you can only give 1 point of the 2 max
 - [ ] add "Done" Pablita illustration

 Not Found Component